 ECHA will need to set up a database of study notifications and an IT interface for receiving the notifications.
 The system needs to be operational within 2 years from the entry into force of the legislation (expected mid 2027).
 ECHA and EFSA will have to cooperate to ensure a common approach for the identification of information notified to both systems.
 ECHA will have to build an automatic solution that requires lead registrants or applicant to include the notification number into the registration or biocidal product dossiers, respectively, or indicate the reason why a study was not notified.
-It will also require adapting the dossier format to capture the notification.
+It will also require adapting the dossier format to capture the notification number or justification, and connect the submission system to the database of study notifications.
 This would be a one-off-cost of adapting the REACH IT and the biocidal products system.
 For setting up the system it is estimated that additional 3 FTEs per year will be needed and an operational budget of EUR 1 600 000 to commission the external support in the development of the system.